scoresvideos

 The rise of sophistry in ancient Greece marked a pivotal shift in education and philosophy.
-Sophists emerged as traveling teachers, offering practical skills like and critical thinking to ambitious young men.
+Sophists emerged as traveling teachers, offering practical skills like rhetoric and critical thinking to ambitious young men.
 Their approach challenged traditional beliefs and emphasized the power of persuasion in the emerging democratic society.

 This cultural transformation reflected broader changes in Greek society.
 As Athens embraced democracy, demand grew for skills in public speaking and argumentation.
 Sophists met this need, teaching relativistic ideas about truth and morality that would shape philosophical discourse for generations to come.